-Evgeny Lebedev is the London-based owner of the Independent, the Evening Standard and London Live – together ESI Media.
+Evgeny Lebedev is the London-based owner of the Evening Standard and London Live – together ESI Media and shareholder of the Independent.

 Born in Moscow, Evgeny spent his early years living a stone’s throw from the Kremlin.